 MGX Minerals Announces CSA Attestation of Renewable Energy Mass Storage Components

-VANCOUVER, May 29, 2019 - MGX Minerals Inc. ("MGX" or the "Company") (CSE: XMG / OTCQB: MGXMF / FSE: 1MG) announces that its wholly owned subsidiary MGX Renewables Inc. ("MGXR") has received material attestation from the Canadian Standards Association ("CSA") related to the use of system components in MGXR's energy storage systems.
+VANCOUVER, BC / ACCESSWIRE / May 29, 2019 / MGX Minerals Inc. ("MGX" or the "Company") (CSE: XMG / OTCQB: MGXMF / FSE: 1MG) announces that its wholly owned subsidiary MGX Renewables Inc. ("MGXR") has received material attestation from the Canadian Standards Association ("CSA") related to the use of system components in MGXR's energy storage systems.

 MGXR has also staffed a member on the Standards Technical Panel for UL 9540 and UL 9540A to contribute to development of energy storage safety standards.
 MGXR is also contributing to the development of NFPA 855, Standard for the installation of Energy Storage Systems and IEC energy storage standards.
 Most competing battery technologies have the risk of a thermal runaway and the new safety standards account for this risk by placing constraints on the installation.
 MGXR's technology has been designed without the risk of thermal runaway and as a result it is not subject to all these constraints.